Measure performance with and without using multinomial calibration

 If you have a data frame of predictions, an

-object can be created via rsample functions.
+rsetobject can be created via rsample functions.
 See the example below.If you have already made a resampling object from the original data and used it with

-, you can pass that object to the calibration function and it will use the same resampling scheme.
-If a different resampling scheme should be used, runtune::collect_predictions()
+tune::fit_resamples(), you can pass that object to the calibration function and it will use the same resampling scheme.
+If a different resampling scheme should be used, runtune::collect_predictions()on the object and use the process in the previous bullet point.

-Please note that these functions do not apply to tune_result
+Please note that these functions do not apply to tune_result objects.
+The

 notion of "validation" implies that the tuning parameter selection has been